laravel/jetstream/README.md

 <a name="team-authorization"></a>
 ### Authorization

-A user's team permissions may be determine using the `hasTeamPermission` method available via the `Laravel\Jetstream\HasTeams` trait:
+A user's team permissions may be determined using the `hasTeamPermission` method available via the `Laravel\Jetstream\HasTeams` trait:

 ```php
 if ($request->user()->hasTeamPermission($team, 'read')) {